 Enjoy complimentary customisation on priority with our Enterprise License!

-The maize market size is estimated to grow by USD 34.7 billion at a CAGR of 2.21% between 2023 and 2028.
-The market is experiencing significant growth, driven primarily by the increasing demand for maize as animal feed, particularly in the poultry and livestock industries.
-Additionally, there is a growing trend towards organically cultivated maize, as consumers become more conscious of the environmental and health implications of their food choices.
+The maize market size is forecast to increase by USD 34.7 billion at a CAGR of 2.21% between 2023 and 2028.
+The market is driven by the rising demand for maize as a primary ingredient in various industries, including food processing and animal feed production.
+In the food sector, maize is extensively used in the production of corn syrup, corn flour, tortillas, and thickening agents such as cornstarch and corn oil.
+These products are essential in cooking and food manufacturing.
 However, the market faces several challenges, including logistics and distribution issues.
 Maize is a bulky and perishable crop, making efficient storage and warehouse management essential to maintain its quality and prevent losses.
 The complex supply chain, from farmers to consumers, requires effective coordination and management to ensure a steady flow of maize to meet the increasing demand.
-Overall, the market is expected to continue its growth trajectory, driven by the demand for animal feed and the trend towards organic farming, while addressing the challenges of logistics, storage, and distribution to ensure a sustainable and efficient supply chain.
+In the industrial sector, maize serves as a feedstock for the production of alcohol, with whiskey and vodka being notable examples.
+Furthermore, maize is also used as a raw material in the pharmaceutical industry for medication tablets.
+However, the market faces challenges in logistics and distribution due to the bulky nature and perishable characteristics of maize.
+Additionally, the increasing preference for organically cultivated maize is another trend shaping the market landscape.

 Our researchers analyzed the data with 2023 as the base year, along with the key drivers, trends, and challenges.
 A holistic analysis of drivers will help companies refine their marketing strategies to gain a competitive advantage.